-Funded projects should be completed no later than one year after their start date.
+Funded projects should be commenced within one year of results notification and completed no later than one year after their start date.

 Professional writers and visual artists seeking to develop their craft, learn new skills, acquire specialized knowledge, train with an established professional peer or pursue career development opportunities.